zhangsushen1992/zhangsushen.github.io/Research/Architectural_search/NAS_ with_RL.md

 Another related idea of learning to learn is meta-learning (Thrun & Pratt, 2012), a general framework of using information learned in one task to improve a future task.
 More closely related is the idea of using a neural network to learn the gradient descent updates for another network (Andrychowicz et al., 2016) and the idea of using RL to find updat policies for another network (Li & Malik, 2016).

 ### Methonds

+#### General Model Descriptions with a Controller RNN
 ![Image]('https://github.com/zhangsushen1992/zhangsushen.github.io/blob/master/Research/Architectural_search/RNN.png')
+An RNN is run to generate tokens such as number of filters, filter height, filter width, stride height, etc, for each layer in an RNN.
+The process of generating an architecture stops if the number of layers exceeds a certain value.
+This value follows a schedule where it is increased as training progresses.
+The structure built by RNN is tested on held-out validation set and the accuracy is used to optimise RNN parameters θ<sub>c</sub>.
+A policy gradient method is used to update θ<sub>c</sub> such that the controller RNN generates better architectures over time.

+#### Training with REINFORCE
+The list of tokens that the controller predicts can be viewed as a list of actions a<sub>1:T</sub> to design an architecture for child network.
+The test accuracy R is the reward signal.
+The expected reward is represented as:

+J(θ<sub>c</sub>) = E<sub>P(a<sub>1:T</sub>;θ<sub>c</sub>)</sub>[R]

+Since the reward signal R is non-differentiable, we need to use a policy gradient method to iteratiely update θ<sub>c</sub>.
+In this work, we use the REINFORCE rule from Williams (1992):

+∇<sub>θ<sub>c</sub></sub>J(θ<sub>c</sub>) =

+#### Increase Architecture Complexity with Skip Connections and Other Layer Types
+Modern architectures contain skip connections or branching layers such as GoogleNet (Szegedy et al., 2015), Residual Net (He et al., 2016a).
+We introduce method to allow skip connetions or branching layers, to widen the search space.
+We use a set-selection type attention (Neelakan- tan et al., 2015) which was built upon the attention mechanism (Bahdanau et al., 2015; Vinyals et al., 2015).
+At layer N, we add an anchor point which has N-1 content-based sigmoids to indicate the previous layers that need to be connected.
+Each sigmoid is a function of the current hiddenstate of the controller and the previous hiddenstates of the previous N-1 anchor points:

+P(Layer j is an input to layer i) = sigmoid(v<sup>T</sup>tanh(W<sub>prev</sub> * h <sub>j</sub> + W<sub>curr</sub> * h<sub>i</sub>))

+where h<sub>j</sub> represents the hiddenstate of the controller at anchor point for the j-th layer, where j ranges from 0 to N-1.
+We then sample from these sigmoids to decide what previous layers to be used as inputs to the current layer.
+The matrices W and v are trainable parameters.
+As these connections are also defined by probability distributions, the REINFORCE method still applies without any significant modifications.
 ### Bibliography
 #### Hyperparameter optimisation
 James Bergstra, Remi Bardenet, Yoshua Bengio, and Bal ´ azs K ´ egl.
 Algorithms for hyper-parameter ´